 The Wi-Fi Terminus unit is designed to send out three different types of SNMP traps, which are unsolicited messages from the intrinsic SNMP agent.
-The traps are sent to port 162 from port 161 (default values).
+The traps are sent to port 162, from port 161 (default values).
 The community name for these messages is GSN_TRAP (see Section 3 for more information on SNMP).

 The first type of trap is a linkup trap.
 This is a message designed to help maintain a network connection when used with the standby mode of operation.
-Because some access points will force a station to re-join if a sufficient period of inactivity has elapsed, this trap sends brief messages to help make sure the NT-220LT stays associated, even during long periods of standby.
-This rate can be configured and should be set to be shorter than the inactivity interval of the AP.
-It can be turned off if it is not necessary using GSNTRAPLINKUPINTNEWTMR - (OID .1.3.6.1.4.1.28295.1.1.4.14.0.)
+The standby mode is not yet available for release, and so this trap is generally unused.
+It is possible to reduce the frequency of this message using OID .1.3.6.1.4.1.28295.1.1.4.14.0 (GSNTRAPLINKUPINTNEWTMR).

-The second type of trap is a configuration trap.
-When the unit is in standby, this interval controls how often the unit will activate to check for updates from the SNMP manager.
-Reducing the frequency of this message is possible using GSNTRAPCONFIGINTNEWTMR - (OID .1.3.6.1.4.1.28295.1.1.4.13.0).
-Setting the value of this to 0 disables traps, and also disables the ability to configure most SNMP variables.
-The SNMP message for setting the config trap frequency does work even if this rate is 0.
+The second type of trap is a config trap.
+This message is also intended for use with the standby mode of operation, not yet available for release.
+When the unit is in standby, this interval controls how often the unit will wake up to check for updates from the SNMP manager.
+Reducing the frequency of this message is possible using OID .1.3.6.1.4.1.28295.1.1.4.13.0 (GSNTRAPCONFIGINTNEWTMR).

 The third type of trap is a low battery warning trap.
 This trap is designed to warn the system that the battery will soon reach an unsafe level, causing a system shutdown.
 The levels are set to start sending warning messages at least 30 minutes prior to the unit going into shutdown mode.
 Shutdown mode will occur when the battery voltage reaches an unsafe level to prevent any memory corruption issues from a brown-out condition during transmission.
-The values for this limit are factory calibrated, but are user accessible at GSNBATTERYWARNINGLEVEL - (OID .1.3.6.1.4.1.28295.1.1.1.8.0) and GSNBATTERYSTANDBYLEVEL - (OID .1.3.6.1.4.1.28295.1.1.1.9.0).
+The values for this limit are factory calibrated, but are user accessible at OIDs .1.3.6.1.4.1.28295.1.1.1.8.0 (GSNBATTERYWARNINGLEVEL) and .1.3.6.1.4.1.28295.1.1.1.9.0 (GSNBATTERYSTANDBYLEVEL).
 Any user is strongly advised AGAINST changing these levels without first contacting the factory.
 Changing these levels can result in an unusable device.